 There are not many professions that can claim to have been the drivers and the recipients of significant change in recent times but procurement has done both.

 The function proved its’ invaluable worth as a business enabler and success driver throughout the recession, utilising years of well-honed contract management and negotiation skills to bring organisations back into the black.

-Whilst these demands for change will undoubtedly see the profession flourish and enable organisations to compete more effectively in the global market place, there are some key variables that need to be in place for such a transformation to be successful; namely the talent tasked with making it happen.
+While these demands for change will undoubtedly see the profession flourish and enable organisations to compete more effectively in the global marketplace, there are some key variables that need to be in place for such a transformation to be successful; namely the talent tasked with making it happen.

-Even with access to extensive talent networks it will still take some time for skills to catch up demand, although steps are being visibly taken to try and move things along.
+Even with access to extensive talent networks, it will still take some time for skills to catch up with demand, although steps are being visibly taken to try and move things along.

 Despite this, careful planning around the talent pipeline is essential if an organisation wants to support procurement in becoming the highly influential, strategic business partner that today’s market demands.

 Finding a good recruitment partner with an extensive network will be instrumental in making this happen.